 photo: Monica Bryand

 Long disconnected from the surrounding community, this area of the river has many shared uses, including Dakota homeland and sacred sites, industry, parks and recreation, and natural areas that serve as a bird migration route.
-Great River Passage Conservancy is partnering with local, state and tribal governments, businesses and nonprofits to create a world class vision for the East Side River District, where historically incompatible uses can comfortably coexist and:
+Great River Passage Conservancy is partnering with local, state and tribal governments, businesses and nonprofits to reveal the complex systems and stories of the area, heal a compromised landscape, connect to and throughout the area, and protect sacred and significant sites.

 Location